Most of us want to eat well. And we should. It is imperative for optimal brain and body function.

 - Comprise mostly plant foods

 It is good to remember everyone is unique with different levels of tolerance, motivating factors, and approaches for a successful shift in diet and health habits.
-For example, with added sugars, some prefer to gradually reduce intake, while others are better off going cold turkey.
-Know that even small and gradual shifts toward eating more whole foods can make a difference to overall health.

 This will take time and practice, but you will soon discern what your body needs and can do without.